top of page

 • Don't neglect taking one day off a week to rest from work!

-Parents, Practicing at home can be confusing, so we allow students to come ask us for videos or recordings of what we learned after class as needed.
-Each student has a practice paper listing what they must work on each day.
+Practicing at home can be confusing, so we allow students to come ask us for videos or recordings of what we learned after class as needed.

 (Use “Ideal” if they have enough time, and “next best” if they have a particularly crammed schedule.)